Kamaljit Singh (footballer, born 1994)

 Kamaljit Singh (born 3 September 1994) is a German footballer who plays as a striker for Eintracht Nordhorn.

-Career

 Club career

 Singh started his career with German sixth tier side Eintracht Nordhorn.
 In 2014, he signed for Union Lohne in the German seventh tier.
 In 2017, Singh signed for German fourth tier club Rehden.
 Before the second half of 2017–18, he signed for SpVgg Vreden in the German sixth tier.

 In 2018, he returned to German seventh tier team Eintracht Nordhorn.
 Singh was the top scorer of the 2021–22 German seventh tier with 55 goals.

 International career

-He was the top scorer of the 2018 CONIFA World Football Cup with 6 goals.
+Singh was the top scorer of the 2018 CONIFA World Football Cup with 6 goals.